 A couple of hours later, we finally clambered out of the other side of the gorge, invigorated by our experience.
 From then on, we trekked through dried out river beds and sweeping landscapes.
 It was a majestic part of Morocco, and a place we would love to return to explore further!

 The trek through the Dades Gorge is spectacular, and for a day we could escape everything.
 We truly appreciated some of the most incredible and beautiful scenery in all of our travels.

 The Dades Gorge isn’t a famous landmark, which was clear to us given we only met two other people all day.
 It was truly a chance to clear our minds and appreciate how happy we were to have experienced such incredible sights in Morocco.

 We arrived back to our guest house with smiles on our faces and memories of a beautiful part of the world, untouched and undeveloped, as it had been for hundreds of years.
 The Dades Gorge is not to be missed on a Moroccan adventure.

 Get your accommodation booked!

-If you’re like us and prefer to have your accommodation booked in advance, we use Agoda.com for most of our travels!
-We stayed at the Auberge Chez Pierre hotel (click link or reviews) or you can check other options for the Dades Gorge here!
+If you’re like us and prefer to have your accommodation booked in advance, we use tripadvisor to check latest reviews.
+We stayed at Chez Pierre and loved it, but check for most recent reviews!